MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/README.md

 ## Project Overview

 The calculator supports core arithmetic operations (addition, subtraction, multiplication, and division), manages a history of calculations, and includes enhanced error handling for invalid inputs and unknown operations.
 The project now includes a fully interactive REPL (Read-Eval-Print Loop) interface as well as extended logging capabilities configurable by environment variables.
-It also uses the Faker library for generating random test data and Pandas for loading, saving, clearing, and deleting calculation history.
+It also uses the Faker library for generating random test data and Pandas for loading, saving, clearing, and deleting calculation history.The project now also implements Singleton and Strategy Patterns to further enhance its scalability, flexibility, and maintainability.
+The Singleton Pattern is used to ensure a single instance of the Calculator class, while the Strategy Pattern allows for multiple division strategies, providing more robust and adaptable functionality.

 ## Features (Current Step)